dart-lang/language/working/base-interface-final/feature-specification.md

 [fp]: https://github.com/dart-lang/language/blob/master/accepted/future-releases/0546-patterns/feature-specification.md#algebraic-datatypes

-The `sealed` modifier prevents subtyping from outside of the library where the sealed type is defined.
+The `sealed` modifier prevents direct subtyping from outside of the library where the sealed type is defined.
 But it doesn't prevent you from subtyping within the same library.
 In fact, the *whole point* of `sealed` is to define subtypes within the same library so that you can pattern match on those to cover the supertype.

 ### Extending non-extensible classes in the same library